EdPike365-Org/edpike365-blog/content/blog/2022-01-07/index.md

 <p align="center">Image Courtesy of Synthace</p>

+### Events

+- [Ginkgo Ferment 2021](https://www.ginkgoferment.com/) Videos just got posted.
+Website says it was in Oct.
+Was it a COVID event time warp?
+Its in person.

+  Video 1 [Ginkgo Ferment 2021: Developing the Next Wave of Products with Synthetic Biology](https://www.youtube.com/watch?v=c-9tc4NfK3k).
+Announced [Jake Wintermute](https://wintermute.bio/) as developer evangelist.
+I followed him in Twitter a while back and thought it was a cool handle, but its his _actual_ name.
+And he really does live in Paris, France.

 ### Reading Corner <a name="readings"></a>

 - Books

   - "[Deep Learning with Python](https://www.manning.com/books/deep-learning-with-python-second-edition?gclid=Cj0KCQiAw9qOBhC-ARIsAG-rdn46abAzsF3bC_3pVQtSgwAFq4kVQ8ajeIlsgFy9_LLQZsZ5yRYDvxEaAkOgEALw_wcB)", Francois Chollet, Second Edition

-  - "The Code Breaker: Jennifer Doudna, Gene Editing, and the Future of the Human Race" I read [this](https://www.amazon.com/Code-Breaker-Jennifer-Doudna-Editing/dp/1982115858).
-Now I have the twins reading it.
+  - "[The Code Breaker: Jennifer Doudna, Gene Editing, and the Future of the Human Race](https://www.amazon.com/Code-Breaker-Jennifer-Doudna-Editing/dp/1982115858)".
+I read it and now I have the twins reading it.
 Also available as [audio book](https://www.amazon.com/Code-Breaker-Jennifer-Doudna-Editing/dp/B08GP2J186/ref=tmm_aud_swatch_0?_encoding=UTF8&qid=&sr=).

-- Articles
-  I read a lot of articles while writing some blog posts.
+- Articles: I read a lot of articles while writing some blog posts.
 Here are the key ones.

-  - (https://www.ncbi.nlm.nih.gov/books/NBK535871/) I read this while writing my SynBio Devops blog post.
+  - [Biodefense in the Age of Synthetic Biology](https://www.ncbi.nlm.nih.gov/books/NBK535871/) I read this while writing my SynBio Devops blog post.
 I wish I'd seen it earlier because it would have saved me a lot of work.
 I intend to go back and write a blog post to summarize its contents.
   - [How Bio is Disrupting Industries and Eating the World: A Historical Perspective](https://strangehelix.com/?p=f3523c96b99d)
   - [Biology is Eating the World: A Manifesto](https://a16z.com/2019/10/28/biology-eating-world-a16z-manifesto/): a16z (Andreessen Horowitz). "drug discovery and development will move from a bespoke to an iterative process"
   - [How Biotech Startup Funding Will Change in the Next 10 Years](https://www.ycombinator.com/library/4L-how-biotech-startup-funding-will-change-in-the-next-10-years), 2019